The Royal GeographicalSociety of Queensland Ltd

 Each speaker will have 8 minutes to spotlight their work.

-During the Q&A forum the audience will have up to 60 minutes to ask questions of the experts on their projects, and on issues relating to the Walkability and Urban Greening of Spring Hill.
+During the Q&A forum the audience will have up to 60 minutes to ask questions of the experts on their research on the Murray Darling Basin system.

 Please post your questions on notice to: